dixneuf19/brassberry-gitops/README.md

-# The state of my kubernetes cluster
+# brassberry-gitops: The state of my kubernetes cluster

 ## GitOps with ArgoCD

-The goal is to synchronize the state of this repo with argocd !
+This is the current state of my home kubernetes cluster, running on Raspberry Pis.
+It uses ArgoCD, Renovate and ArgoCD Image Updater for a simple and automatic update process!